- Inventory planning differs from supply chain execution.

 One way of looking at inventory is the total amount of inventory in the system or the inventory at a stocking location in total.
 This can be viewed as the actual inventory versus the target inventory.

 The target inventory or target inventory level is often made up of the following conceptual components.

 - SS: The Safety Stock Level

 Each of these different stocks is shown in the following graphic:

-- Using this inventory optimization construct, a portion of the total stocking level is the safety stock, and another portion is called the ISL or initial stocking level.
+- Using this inventory optimization construct, a portion of the total stocking level is the safety stock, and another part is called the ISL or initial stocking level.

 - The initial stocking level would be the target stocking level if no supply or demand variability were to exist.

 - It can be categorized into multiple inventory types.